DaneshMorales/DaneshMorales.github.io/_pages/blog_posts.md

 ---
-title: "Reconciling Equations from the Randomized Compiling and Cycle Error Reconstuction Papers"
+title: "Reconciling Equations from the Randomized Compiling (RC) and Cycle Error Reconstuction (CER) Papers"
 layout: archive      # or 'page' depending on your setup
 permalink: /blog_posts/
 author_profile: true